Gias-uddin-vuiya/Gias-uddin-vuiya/README.md

 # Hello!

-I'm Gias uddin, a software developer and educator.
+I'm Gias uddin, a software developer and learners.